 As the amount and angle of the sun changes, so will your room colors.

-“Natural light should always be considered when choosing color for a space,” says Sarah Cole of the Farrow & Ball paint company.
+“Natural light should always be considered when choosing color for a space,” says the marketing director for Farrow & Ball paint company.

 North-facing rooms: Light in these rooms is cool and bluish.
 Bolder colors show up better than muted colors; lighter colors will look subdued.
 “Use strong colors and embrace what nature has given,” says Cole.